AirinB/Sentiment-Analysis/README.md

 For the second model we used Sequence Classification with `LSTM Recurrent Neural Networks`.
 For it we also created a separate class `LSTMClassifier` which also inherits the `nn.Module` and we tokenized the sentances using the `Tokenizer`module from `keras`.
 Also we introduced downsampling in order to speed up the time and to check if this will affect our neural network.

+## Glove Embeddings

+Global Vectors for Word Representation, or GloVe, is an “unsupervised learning algorithm for obtaining vector representations for words.”
+Training is performed on aggregated global word-word co-occurrence statistics from a corpus.
+It is developed by Stanford.
+We used the glove.6B.100d embeddings for the model.

 #### __Results__